codelusion/js-test-harness/README.md

 ##js-test-harness

-###A sample "Test Harness" for Javascript using Gulp, Karma, Jasmine and Phantom.js
+###A "Test Harness" for Javascript using Gulp, Karma, Jasmine and Phantom.js

-While attempting to setup test harness for an enterprise SaaS application with a large untested Javascript codebase, I had to pull together information from a lot of different sources.
+While setting up a test harness for an enterprise SaaS application with a large (untested) Javascript codebase, I had to pull together information from a lot of different sources.

 I was looking to do the following: